 An utterance is the USE by a particular speaker, on a particular occasion, of a piece of language, such as a sequence of sentences, or a single phrase, or even a single word.It can be of any length.

-It doesn't need to be grammatical.
+An utterance is considered the smallest unit of speech.
+It can be defined as “a natural unit of speech bounded by breaths or pauses.”
+Thus, it necessarily doesn’t covey a complete meaning.
+An utterance can, therefore, be a clause, a single word, pause, and even a meaningful statement.

+However, unlike a sentence that can exist in both oral and written form, utterance exists only in the oral form.
+However, they can be represented and delineated in the written form using many ways.

+An utterance, since it happens primarily in the oral speech, has several related features such as facial expressions, gestures, and posture.
+These include stress, intonation, and tone of voice, as well as ellipsis, which are words that the listener inserts in spoken language to fill gaps.
+In addition to these, an utterance may also include voiced/un-voiced pauses like “umm”, tag questions, false starts, fillers like “and stuff”, deictic expressions such as “over there” with other simple conjunctions like “and,” “but,” etc. It doesn't need to be grammatical.

 Utterance does not have a precise linguistic definition.
 Phonetically an utterance is a unit of speech bounded by silence.
 In dialogue, each turn by a speaker may be considered an utterance.

 Linguists sometimes use utterance to simply refer to a unit of speech under study.
 The corresponding unit in written language is text.